Indian Independence Act of 1947

 - End of the British rule in India, the British officially ended their rule on 15th August 1947.

 - India became independent and sovereign

-- The office of Viceroys and British governor-general abolished.
+- The office of the Viceroys and the British governor-general was abolished.

 - The office of the secretary of state for India was abolished and his functions were transferred to the secretary of state for commonwealth affairs.